KevinMarquette/kevinmarquette.github.io/_posts/2017-11-14-Powershell-tracking-changes-for-anything.md

     if( Test-Path $path )
     {
         $previousState = Import-CliXml $path
+        # ...
+    }

 If we have a previous state, we need to compare the two states.
 We could do a full object compare, but we usually only care about specific values.
 I have found it best to keep the number of properties tracked to a minimum.
-Be sure to exclude noisy properties that may flag changes that we don't to see.
+Be sure to exclude noisy properties that may flag changes that we don't want to see.

 For our services, we will use these properties.

-    $properties = 'DisplayName','Status','StartType'
+    $properties = @( 'DisplayName','Status','StartType' )

 Compare the previous and current state using `Compare-Object`.